History of the Downtown Independent Democrats

 Established in 1972, Downtown Independent Democrats covers one of the largest land areas of any Democratic club in Manhattan.
 Neighborhoods represented by the club include Battery Park City, the Financial District, TriBeCa, SoHo, West SoHo, NoHo, the Washington Square area, Washington Square Village, Silver Towers, and parts of the Lower East Side, the South Village and the East Village, as well as Governors Island.

-DID is represented by five district leaders from two assembly districts: the 66th District Part B and the 65th District Parts B, C, and D, and the 61st Assembly District Part A, as well as two state committee members, one each from Assembly Districts 65 and 66 and two from Assembly District 61.
+DID is represented by eight district leaders from three assembly districts: the 66th District Part B, the 65th District Parts B, C, and D, and the 61st Assembly District Part A, as well as four state committee members, one each from Assembly Districts 65 and 66 and two from Assembly District 61.

 DID is a reform Democratic club, dedicated to support progressive government and issues, help elect intelligent and honest candidates, and to support judicial candidates found Most Highly Qualified by the party's independent screening panel.